Fazleem/Digit_Recognizer/README.md

 ### Additional Tasks Performed

-Wrote the digits manually using a paint and few online tools, and tested the model on the images
+I have written the digits manually using a paint and few online tools, and tested the model on the images

 ![predictions](/plots/predictions.png)